 Examination of ethical issues about the environment: foundational questions about moral status, public policy issues, and questions of personal morality.
 Traditional perspectives such as anthropocentrism and individualism are contrasted with alternatives such as the Land Ethic and ecofeminism.
-Offered in alternate years.

 212 Humans and Other Animals.
-Fall (4).

 Study of relations between humans and other animals, both empirical and ethical.
 Topics include the nature of animal minds, theories of animal ethics, animals as food, animal experimentation, hunting and fishing, zoos and aquariums.
 Films, guest speakers, and readings from classical and contemporary sources.
-Offered in alternate years.

 213 Animal Ethics and Policy.
-Fall (4).

 Study of animal ethics and the evolution of animal welfare policy since the Animal Welfare Act of 1966.
 Examines in substantial depth competing moral arguments and related policy developments in the arenas of companion animal treatment, farmed animal welfare, animal research, and broader theories.
-NU and EV only.
-Offered as needed.
+Numeric and Evaluation grade only.

 215 Bioethics: Doctors and Patients.
-Fall (4)

 Examination of the ethical issues that arise within the relationship between doctors and patients.
-Topics include paternalism, autonomy, confidentiality, informed consent, and the conflicts that can arise in medial research.
-NU and EV only.
-Offered in alternate years.
+Topics include paternalism, autonomy, confidentiality, informed consent, and the conflicts that can arise in medical research.

 216 Bioethics: Technology and Justice.
-Fall (4).

 Examination of the ethical issues that arise from the distribution of health resources and the nature of particular procedures and technologies.
 Topics include fairness in rationing health resources, genetic screening, abortion, and end of life care.
-NU and EV only.
-Offered in alternate years.